R-Stanz/pytesting/part_1/README.md

 ---
 ### Assertions
 #### Introduction
-Python has a built-in tool named assert wich is used to check a set of defined conditions.
+Python has a built-in tool named assert which is used to check a set of defined conditions.
 For Example:
 ```python
 def test_2_greater_than_3():